telekom/oscake-documentation/docs/curations.md

 3. Example: "delete": the `copyright` for a "delete" may contain the wildcards "\*" and/or "?".
 In this example every copyright statement containing the text "2001" will be deleted.
 If the wildcards are part of the text to be matched, then they have to be double-escaped: e.g.: \\\\*

 ## Example: Run the "Curator" for Testcase#5
 If the scanner does not find the correct license or copyright information, the oscc-file is not completely correct.
-Therefore, it is possible to define curations for specific packages (a complete overview can be found [here](./curations.md)).
+Therefore, it is possible to define curations for specific packages.

 1. Configure the curation mechanism in the file `ort.conf`
 ```